 - Drug Trafficking Offenses (in certain cases)

 - Murder in the First Degree

 - Persistent Sexual Offender

 - Tampering with Victim/Witness

-Life sentences are obviously a huge deal, and especially in states like Missouri, where life doesn’t necessarily mean life, they can be pretty confusing as well.
-At Twibell Pierson Criminal Law, we have handled many cases with life sentences on the line and have won those cases.
-Even if convicted, having an experienced defense attorney on your side can help minimize the time served by you or a loved one.
+Life sentences are obviously a very big deal and especially in states like Missouri where life doesn’t necessarily mean life, they can be quite confusing as well.
+At Twibell Pierson Criminal Law, we have handled a lot of cases with life sentences on the line and won those cases.
+Even if convicted, having an experienced defense attorney on your side can help minimize you or your loved one’s time served.